elba-docker/radvisor/docs/collecting.md

 Reports CPU time statistics using the following values:

 - `nr_periods` — number of period intervals (as specified in cpu.cfs_period_us) that have elapsed.
 Maps to `cpu.throttling.periods`
 - `nr_throttled` — number of times tasks in a cgroup have been throttled (that is, not allowed to run because they have exhausted all of the available time as specified by their quota).
-Maps to `cpu.throttling.throttled`
+Maps to `cpu.throttling.throttled.count`
 - `throttled_time` — the total time duration (in nanoseconds) for which tasks in a cgroup have been throttled.
-Maps to `cpu.throttling.throttled_time`
+Maps to `cpu.throttling.throttled.time`

 Source: [Red Hat Customer Portal](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/resource_management_guide/sec-cpu)